Desziraee/Homework-Assignment-5-Work-Day-Scheduler/README.md

 To provide an employee with a busy schedule the ability to add important events to a daily planner so that they can manage their time more effectively.

 ## Preview
-THe following is a screenshot of the scheduler:
+The following is a screenshot of the scheduler:

 ![image](https://user-images.githubusercontent.com/87455097/133531812-cac3a9d3-16ab-45a4-834d-5c7a1c6075fe.png)